-What are the 5 parts of an insurance policy?
+Ever wondered about the 5 parts of a car insurance policy?
 It’s worth knowing everything that you’re getting before you sign any policy contracts.
-Auto insurance policies need your attention to detail and understanding so you can fully understand the coverage you are getting.
+Policies need your attention to detail so that you can fully understand how your coverage works.
 Let’s look at what you need to know about vehicle insurance in Ontario.

 1. Third-party liability insurance

 If you choose to add to that $200,000 minimum, you can opt for increased third-party liability insurance where you can get up to $2 million.
-This upgrade can be done for a low fee in most cases.
+This upgrade can be done for a low fee in most cases, which is part of how car insurance works.

 2. Direct compensation for property damage